cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 With HYDROGEN one can:

-- `investmint` H for a limited period of time to produce VOLT and AMPERE tokens;
+- `investmint` HYDROGEN for a limited period of time to produce VOLT and AMPERE tokens;
 - exchange back for delegated BOOT in order to transfer BOOT into a liquid state;
 - transfer to someone (if in liquid state).